Carolina Arantes is a Brazilian independent photographer based in Paris, France.

-As a Storyteller, I develop long-term Stories based on themes that aim to help us reflect about important subjects of our contemporaneity.
-Specially interested on the consequences of the colonial legacy on our globalised world, I search to understand the structures of social identities, democracy and equality today.
+As a Storyteller, she develops long-term documentary works based on themes that aim to help us reflect about crucial subjects of our contemporaneity: gender, race and environment.
+Specially interested on the consequences of the colonial legacy on our globalised world, she searches to understand the structures under our social identities, democracy and equality today.

-I have worked for medias and publications such as Le Figaro Magazine, Stern, L'OBS, The Guardian, Le Monde, The New York Times, LENS Blog, among others.
+She has worked for medias and publications such as Stern, Le Figaro Magazine L'OBS, The Guardian, Le Monde, The New York Times, LENS Blog, among others.

 2020 National Geographic Explorer 2017 Firecracker, winner 2016 Jean-Luc Lagardère Foundation Scholarship, winner 2015 Canon Award for Women Photographers, Finalist 2015 Julia Margaret Cameron Award 7th Edition, finalist 2013 Prix Emergentes DST, finalist